pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

     value SHOULD be zero unless the keyserver has performed verification flags SHOULD be set according to the verification results domsep MUST be 'hkp\x02'
-    keyorg SHOULD be set to indicate the source of the certificate keyupdate SHOULD be the date of submission source notation (if given) SHOULD be the authoritative URL of the certificate proof notation MAY include any offline proof(s) known to the keyserver
+    keyorigin notation SHOULD be set to indicate the source of the certificate keyupdate notation SHOULD be the date of submission updateurl notation (if given) SHOULD be the authoritative URL of the certificate proof notation MAY include any offline proof(s) known to the keyserver

 On receiving a User ID with a suffixed Trust packet over HKP, the receiving application SHOULD NOT blindly import the Trust packet.
 Trust packets record subjective information - the receiving application SHOULD evaluate that information and reconstruct the Trust packet to reflect its own calculations, otherwise it SHOULD discard the Trust packet.
-In particular, the value, flags and origin fields SHOULD be recalculated.
+In particular, the value and flags fields and keyorigin notation SHOULD be recalculated.

-If a UserID was submitted over HKP, the origin SHOULD be set to KEYORG_KS.
-If it was loaded from a dump, the origin SHOULD be set to KEYORG_FILE.
-If it is subsequently refreshed from DANE, WKD or its preferred keyserver, the origin SHOULD be updated accordingly.
-The other origin values are not currently used.

 Care SHOULD be taken to validate or strip incoming trust packets, to prevent poisoning attacks.